Saturday, February 11, 2012

 Next morning?
 The most notable thing was that I resisted the temptation to gobble yet another enormous waffle.
 I let it be with a bagel and a cup of coffee.
 Breakfast done, it was time to plan our daytime activities.
 Having an extra day at Chiefland was cool, since we’d get a chance to do something a little different without sacrificing out usual must-dos like Duma Key.
 This afternoon we hoped to see some of Chiefland’s famous manatees at play at nearby Manatee Springs State Park.

 As many times as I’d been down to CAV, I had never visited the park.
-The closest I’d come was the time me and observing companion Pat had stayed at the Manatee Springs Motel (a.k.a.
+The closest I’d come was the time me and my long-time observing companion, Pat, had stayed at the Manatee Springs Motel (a.k.a.
 “The Pregnant Guppy Motel”), and it is situated right on Highway 19 and has nothing at all to do with manatees or the state park.
 Miss D. and I decided to correct that omission, and headed off for Manatee Springs.

 I had no idea what to expect.
 If I expected anything, it was “small and simple.”
 Probably, I figured, nothing more than a few picnic tables positioned along the river.
 At least I now knew the park is on the Suwannee River; in the past I’d always pictured it as being along the Gulf somewhere, which shows how little I knew about Manatee Springs State Park to say nothing of manatees.